COVID-19 travel regulations for those may need travel vaccinations

 You can find out if you need a vaccination by selecting your destination country on these websites:

-Some destinations will also ask you to prove that you have been vaccinated for certain diseases which must be documented on an International Certificate of Vaccination or Prophylaxis (ICVP) before you enter or when you leave the country.
+Some destinations will also ask you to prove that you have been vaccinated for certain diseases.
+Proof must be documented on an International Certificate of Vaccination or Prophylaxis (ICVP) before you enter or when you leave the country.
 You’ll need a polio vaccination if you’re travelling to a country where the disease is common or if there is an outbreak in the area.
 The Global Polio Eradication Initiative (GPEI) provides plenty of information on the destinations where polio is a problem.

 However, if you’re only travelling to northern and central Europe, North America or Australia, you’re unlikely to need any vaccinations at all.